CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ## Troubleshooting

-If you run into any problems executing the multiversal patcher, please feel free to file an issue or PR in relation.
-However, know that if the issue is distro-specific, the development team does not have access to every Linux distro.
+If you run into any problems executing the multiversal patcher, please feel free to file an issue or pull request in relation.
+The multiversal patcher has been tested on both Arch Linux and SteamOS 3.x, so pull requests to address issues specific to other Linux distributions are especially appreciated.